Setup and Installation

 - Assemble the female camlock with levers to the hose barb and connect to the other end of the hose and secure with clamps size 110-120.

 - Make sure that each clamp fits into the groove of the hose barb.
 Easiest way to line up the hose with the grooves is to use a pen and mark each groove on the hose.
 When you insert the hose over the barb you will have the exact position of the grooves marked.
-Tighten the screws on each clamp very tight and re-torque them before you go out flying every time.
+Tighten the screws on each clamp very tight (18 nm) and re-torque them before you go out flying every time.
+In time the metal in each of the clamps will stop to expanding and you won’t need to re-torque them.

 Step 1.
 Connect one end of the 10 foot section hose to the U pipe with two (2) 120-130 steel clamps.